 Chapala is a town and a municipality in the state of Jalisco, Mexico.
 Due to its location on Mexico’s largest freshwater lake, Lake Chapala, this town is a popular destination for weekend tourists, primarily from Guadalajara, a large city about 28 miles to the northwest.
 Chapala and its neighboring town of Ajijic are also popular destinations for expatriates from the U.S. and Canada seeking temperate weather and a laid-back lifestyle.

 The main attraction to Chapala is the lake and its boardwalk or “Malecón de Chapala”.
 Here you will find beautiful views of the lake and surrounding mountains.
 The beauty is accentuated by long piers, fishing boats, horses, and beautiful cloud formations.
+It’s a pleasant place to spend the day strolling along the lake, getting a bite to eat, and observing the activities of both locals and tourists.

 This was the rainy season and low-hanging clouds often thwarted my efforts to capture a sunset over the lake.
 However, the clouds and the light were constantly changing and presenting beautiful rays of light, colors, and unique photo opportunities on a regular basis.
 I frequently found myself enamored with the cloud formations here.